by John Salt - Last Updated September 2023

 anti-rotation bracket sticking like a sore thumb out the top of the dog

 These kits don't come with any electronics so you have to pair your own which can blow the budget fairly quickly on a 12S powered 700 size helicopter.
-Even though you are not going be flying a big heavy scale AS350 helicopter like this that hard, you certainly don't want to cheap out on the electronics due the already high cost of the kit and no doubt, it's a heavy bugger at near 20 lbs, so it will be pulling some high rotor loads regardless.
+Even though you are not going be flying a big heavy scale AS350 helicopter like this that hard, you certainly don't want to cheap out on the electronics due the already high cost of the kit and no doubt, it's a heavy bugger at over 20 lbs, so it will be pulling some high rotor loads regardless and the servos will be working hard.

 didn't pile anything overly special in it, but I didn't go bottom line